-- 13. I have been told that something is wrong with my submission.
+12. I have been told that something is wrong with my submission.
 Can I re-submit after the deadline?

-No, it is your responsibility to make sure the submission went through before the deadline. - 14.
-I have pressed SAVE but not SUBMIT on BlackBoard.
-Can the TA recover and accept the submission?
-Yes, but it will be a one-time arrangement.
-Next submission, you must press SUBMIT.
+No, it is your responsibility to make sure the submission went through before the deadline.

-15. My grade is missing from BlackBoard.
+13. My grade is missing from D2L.
 What does this mean?